UbiquityRobotics/ubiquity_main/README.md

 This repository constains files used by the Ubiquity team that have no other obvious place to be put.
-For now, this repository contains all othe documentation and shell files used to the Ubiqutiy/Ubuntu/ROS Kernel image.
+For now, this repository contains all of the documentation and shell files used to the Ubiqutiy/Ubuntu/ROS Kernel image.

 If you read this documentation and it does not work for